Dividing Lines: A History of Segregation in Kansas City

 Johnson County Library got its start in the 1950s in the homes of neighborhood families.
 Before they had funding, dedicated community members ran volunteer libraries out of their basements, schoolhouses, a barbershop, a plumbing company, a shopping center and a traveling bookmobile.
 Their hard work and passion soon led to an official Johnson County Library in Merriam, Kansas, which is now our Antioch location.

-Today, Johnson County Library serves over 4.3 million in-person and online visitors annually from 13, soon to be 14, library locations in Northeast Kansas.
+Today, Johnson County Library serves over 4.3 million in-person and online visitors annually 14, library locations in Northeast Kansas.
 And one thing hasn't changed — the Library staff are helped by 1,202 volunteers who donate more than 50,000 hours of their time each year!

 How VoiceMap Works